 SnapeBridge and Connectivity

 The camera can immediately transfer every captured image either at 2MP or full resolution to a smartphone but only over Bluetooth.
-Selecting images from the device and sending it on the phone using the SnapeBridge app is slow because of Bluetooth connection.
+Selecting images from the device and sending them on the phone using the SnapeBridge app is slow because of the Bluetooth connection.

 Nikon D850 specifications:

 In the previous section, we explained the key features of the camera.
-In this section, here is detailed information about all the technical and physical specifications of the device.
+In this section, there is detailed information about all the technical and physical specifications of the device.

 - Year Introduced: 2018

 - Body Materials: Magnesium alloy and carbon fiber

 - Operating Environment: 0–40 °C (32–104 °F), less than 85% humidity

 - Dimensions Inches: 5.7 x 4.9 x 3.1″ (146.0 x 124.0 x 78.5mm)